turingschool/curriculum/source/projects/blogger.markdown

 Our blog will be centered around "articles," so we'll need a table in the database to store all the articles and a model to allow our Rails app to work with that data.
 We'll use one of Rails' generators to create the required files.
 Switch to your terminal and enter the following:

 {% terminal %}
-$ bin/rails generate model Article
+$ rails generate model Article
 {% endterminal %}

-Note that we use `bin/rails` here but we used `rails` previously.
-The `rails` command is used for generating new projects, and the `bin/rails` command is used for controlling Rails.

 We're running the `generate` script, telling it to create a `model`, and naming that model `Article`.
 From that information, Rails creates the following files: